syncfusion-content/xamarin-docs/Xamarin/SfChart/axis.md

 # Axis

-Charts typically have two axes, a vertical (Y) axis, and a horizontal (X) axis, that are used to measure and categorize data.
+Charts typically have two axes, a vertical (Y) axis and a horizontal (X) axis, that are used to measure and categorize data.

 A vertical(Y) axis always supports numerical scale, and a horizontal(X) axis supports the following types of scales: